Kealakekua Public Library

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.
 Program schedule is subject to change.

-All materials are generously provided by Friends of the Libraries, Kona (F.O.L.K.).
+This program is generously funded by Friends of the Libraries, Kona (F.O.L.K.).

 All materials are generously provided by Friends of the Libraries, Kona (F.O.L.K.)